Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: Introduction

-where $M_b(r)$ and $M_c(r)$ are the total baryonic and cold dark matter mass contained within radius $r$, respectively.
-This is most commonly quoted as $f_{g,500} \equiv f_g(R_{500})$, as X-ray observations are typically only sensitive out to $R_{500}$ (the radius within which the mean matter density if 500$\times$ the critical density).
-Due to their strong binding energy compared with astrophysical processes within them, clusters are expected to retain nearly all of the baryons they formed with, such that $f_{g}(R_v) \approx 1$ at the virial radius $R_v$.\footnote{In this paper, we will commonly refer to three different virial radius conventions, denoted -- $R_{500} < R_{200} < R_v$, all of which are defined in App.~\ref{app:virial_conv}.} Measurements of $f_g$ at smaller radii, despite not capturing the full extent of the halo, have been successfully used as complementary probes of various cosmological parameters.
-Under the assumption that $f_g$ is largely independent of redshift for massive, relaxed clusters, its scaling with angular diameter distance depends on $\Omega_M$ and $\Omega_\Lambda$ \citep{Mantz:Morris:2021,Ettori:2009,Sasaki:1996,Pen:1997}.
+where $M_g(r)$ is the mass of ionized gas (i.e., not bound into stars) and $M(r)$ is the total mass contained within radius $r$.
+The gas fraction is most commonly quoted as $f_{g,500} \equiv f_g(R_{500})$, as typical X-ray observations are only sensitive out to $R_{500}$ (the radius within which the mean matter density is 500$\times$ the critical density).
+Due to their strong binding energy compared with astrophysical processes within them, clusters are expected to retain nearly all of their baryons from formation, such that $f_{g}(R_v) \approx 1$ at the virial radius $R_v$.\footnote{In this paper, we will commonly refer to three different virial radius conventions, denoted -- $R_{500} < R_{200} < R_v$, all of which are defined in App.~\ref{app:virial_conv}.} Measurements of $f_g$ at smaller radii, despite not capturing the full extent of the halo, have been successfully used as complementary probes of various cosmological parameters.
+Under the assumption that $f_g$ is largely independent of redshift for massive, relaxed clusters, its scaling with angular diameter distance depends on $\Omega_m$ and $\Omega_\Lambda$ \citep{Mantz:Morris:2021,Ettori:2009,Sasaki:1996,Pen:1997}.
 In combination with other probes, the gas fraction has also been used to constrain deviations in the fine structure constant \citep{Ferreira:Holanda:2024}, and can potentially break degeneracies among dark sector models \citep{Barbosa:Marttens:2024}.